Welcome to GAICo¶

 The following table provides an estimated overview of the relative disk space impact of different installation options.
 Actual sizes may vary depending on your operating system, Python version, and existing packages.
 These are primarily to illustrate the relative impact of optional dependencies.

-Note: Core dependencies include: levenshtein
+Note: Core dependencies include: levenshtein, matplotlib, numpy, pandas, rouge-score, and seaborn.

-Installation Command | Dependencies | Estimated Total Size Impact |
+| Installation Command | Dependencies | Estimated Total Size Impact |

 pip install gaico |